-The following vehicles will be displayed at the Grand Rapids Comic-Con in the vending area of the DeVos Place on November 9-11.
-Patrons may pose with each car and have a professional photographer shoot their picture with it for only $5.
-Pictures will be downloaded daily to Facebook where you may obtain the photo and use as you see fit.
-All proceeds will go the charities mentioned by each car:
+The following vehicles will be displayed at the Grand Rapids Comic-Con in the vending area of the DeVos Place on November 8-10.
+Each car owner may charge for photographs with their vehicle using your own camera, and all proceeds will go the charities mentioned by each car:

+Booth 1003.
 First comes the oooing and the awwing, then the running and the screaming…well maybe just the admiring noises directed at this marvelous rendition of a Jeep from the dinosaur classic Jurassic Park.
 Built by Matthew Scheltema, this is the perfect vehicle to use to escape a herd of Velociraptors or pose with a group of buddies for an amazing photo op.
 Make sure to check out the Jurassic Park Jeep at the Grand Rapids Comic-Con!
-All proceeds to go to Bridge at Arbor Circle.

 Booth 1001.
 Every early 80’s kid wanted their own version of K.I.T.T., the vehicle of David Hasselhoff in the show “Knight Rider”.
 Built out of a 1988 Trans Am, this replica beauty is the perfect car to round up the bad guys and look fabulous doing so!
 Photo opportunities will be made available with your own camera in exchange for donations to Make-A-Wish Foundation.